 Lady Louise is our landlady and mascot.
 She also happens to be an adorable French BullDog.
 Uptown also has a special place in Lady Louise’s heart, read on for her essential guide to this historic neighborhood.

 - 3 squares Diner 1020 W Lawrence Ave – A modern and refreshing take on classic diner food with crisp interiors.
 Chef Ian’s chicken and waffles doesn’t disappoint.

-- Pho 888 1137 W Argyle St – Don’t like the simple interiors fool you, these flavorful packed dishes are a special treat for a casual lunch.
+- Pho 888 1137 W Argyle St – Don’t let the simple interiors fool you, these flavorful packed dishes are a special treat for a casual lunch.

 - Wabi Sabi Rotary 4521 N Sheridan Rd – One of the few rotary sushi places in Chicago, and this one is a family run operation.
 Come hungry and for the all-you-can-eat option to take a taste of everything from sushi rolls, appetizers, and even ramen!

 - Demera 4801 N Broadway St – Award winning Ethiopian food, perfect spot to share a rich and flavourful meal with friends.